marc-cr1810/Acrylic-Engine/docs/ScriptingAPI/Acrylic/Acrylic.md

 ## MouseCode

 MouseCode is a map of every physical button on the mouse.
-Use these with the [Input.IsMouseButtonPressed](#input) function to detect key presses from the user.
+Use these with the [Input.IsMouseButtonPressed](#input) function to detect mouse button presses from the user.

 ```csharp
 using System;